Tezsure/Tezster-GUI/README.md

 ‌

-Blocks are generally used to show the current block on the chain we don't create any blocks on local-node hence it can only be visible on selected testnets and mainnets.
+Blocks are generally used to show the current block on the chain currently api to display blocks on local-node is under development hence it can only be visible on selected testnets and mainnets.

 ‌